seclab-ucr/SymTCP/README.md

 ./probe_dpi.py -p 20 -P -F             (20-byte options and payload, dump packets, try different flags) ./probe_dpi.py -p 20 -P -F -N 50 -S 0  (Split the dataset into 50 chunks and use the first chunk)
 ```

+The results can be found in the *probe_dpi_result* file under current folder.
+And detailed logs will be output to the *probe_dpi.log* file.

+*probe_dpi.py* needs to read DPI logs from local paths in order to check whether it succeeds or not.
+You will need to configure the path variables in the script.

+*probe_dpi.py* also loads a list of server IP addresses from a *server_list* file (for probing the GFW) or a *server_list.local* file (for probing DPIs) in order to balance work loads.
+In such a file, each line is a server's IP address.

 ## Applying SymTCP to another version of Linux kernel